How ConsumerAffairs uses cookies

 Additional solar incentives in Illinois

-Check DSIRE for the most comprehensive source of information about solar incentives and policies in Illinois.
+Check DSIRE for the most comprehensive source on solar incentives and policies in Illinois.

-Average solar cost by system size in Illinois
+Average solar panel costs by system size in Illinois

 FAQ